-In 2022, the Club reissued 32 shares (2021 - 1 share; 2020 - 6 shares) amounting to P10,203,337 (2021 - P411,034; 2020 - P2,491,734).
+In 2023, the Club reissued 5 shares (2022 - 32 shares; 2021 - 1 share) amounting to P2,792,222 (2022 - P10,203,337; 2021 - P411,034).

-In 2022, the Club acquired 3 shares (2021 - 38 shares; 2020 - 31 shares) of delinquent members with net book value of P117,396 (2021 - P1,591,197; 2020 - P3,734,118).
+In 2023, the Club acquired 9 shares (2022 - 3 shares; 2021 - 38 shares) of delinquent members with net book value of P622,803 (2022 - P117,396; 2021 - P1,591,197).

-Note 11 - Related party transactions
+11 Related party transactions

 Enterprises and individuals that have the ability to directly, or indirectly through one or more intermediaries, control, or are controlled by, or under common control with the Club, including holding companies, and fellow subsidiaries are related parties of the Club.
 Associates and individuals owning, directly or indirectly, an interest in the voting power of the Club that gives them significant influence over the enterprise, key management personnel, including directors and officers of the Club and close members of the family of these individuals and companies associated with these individuals also constitute related parties.
 There is a currently enforceable legal right to offset related party balances and it is the related parties' intention to settle on a net basis, or to realize the asset and settle the liability simultaneously.
+The following table provides the summary of Club's transactions and outstanding balances with related parties as at and for the years ended December 31: